 There’s nothing like a soft, homemade, oatmeal-raisin cookie!
 Dates and almond butter stand in for the more traditional ingredients of butter, eggs, and refined sugar.
 These cookies are rich and sweet, but without being heavy and greasy.

-- To get the most uniformly sized cookies, use a 1 tablespoon cookie scoop (or you can use a soup spoon).
-Place 8 or 9 scoops of cookie dough onto the baking sheet.
+To get the most uniformly sized cookies, use a 1-tablespoon cookie scoop (or you can use a soup spoon).
+Place 9 scoops of cookie dough onto the baking sheet.
 These cookies will not spread out during baking, so using your fingers, press each scoop down until it looks like an already baked cookie (about 2½ inches wide).
 I like to push 2 to 3 raisins into the top of each cookie at this point.

 Almond butter is sold near the peanut butter, and will ideally be made of 100% raw (not roasted) almonds with no added salt, oil, or sugar.
 The price is higher for raw, but I like the taste better.